MicrosoftDocs/mesh-docs/mesh/develop/getting-started/choose-your-journey.md

 ## Start with a Mesh sample

 You can start with a sample project to quickly get inspired about what you can build with Mesh.
-These projects are already set up with the Mesh Toolkit.
+These projects are already set up with the Mesh toolkit.

 [Learn more about starting with a Mesh sample](samples/samples-overview.md).